uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 The plotted curves show the relationship between these metrics and the threshold.
 In the 0.1–0.49 range, all three metrics remain high: Recall stays near 1.0, Precision stabilizes around 0.8, and the F1 score approaches 0.9.
 However, beyond the 0.5 threshold, all metrics decline rapidly, indicating that an excessively high threshold makes the model overly conservative, resulting in missed positive samples.
 Consequently, 0.49 was selected as the optimal threshold, achieving an ideal balance between Recall and Precision and maximizing the F1 score.

-== 4.4 Netrual Network for Regression
+== 4.4 Neural Network for Regression

 #figure(
   image("figures/regression1.png", width: 80%),